Henry5410858/design/CANVA_INTEGRATION.md

-# 🎨 Canva Integration for RedDragon Design Center
+# 🎨 Canva Integration for DesignCenter

 ## Overview

-This document outlines the complete Canva integration implementation for the RedDragon Design Center platform.
+This document outlines the complete Canva integration implementation for the DesignCenter platform.
 The integration provides users with access to professional design tools and templates through Canva's API, with plan-based restrictions and seamless user experience.

 ## 🚀 Features Implemented